fabric8io/fabric8/docs/chat.md

 ### Installation

 To install the Chat app please see the [Install Fabric8 on OpenShift Guide](fabric8OnOpenShift.html).
-Chat is included in the [Continuous Delivery](cdelivery.html), [iPaaS](ipaas.html) and [Kitchen Sink](fabric8OnOpenShift.html#kitchen-sink) apps.
+Chat is included as a stand alone app or included in the [Continuous Delivery](cdelivery.html), [iPaaS](ipaas.html) and [Kitchen Sink](fabric8OnOpenShift.html#kitchen-sink) apps.

 Once you have completed the above you should see the **Chat** item on the navigation bar of the [Console](console.html)

-To install Hubot in the short term requires first a manual step.

-1. Set up a user in Lets Chat, say 'fabric8'
-2. Create a room and take note of the room id in the URL
-3. Generate an auth token from the Lets Chat user preferences
-4. Run Hubot by setting the template values you have just generated. e.g.

-e.g.

-		oc process -v LETSCHAT_TOKEN=[ADD TOKEN HERE],LETSCHAT_ROOMS=[ADD COMMA LIST OF ROOM IDS HERE] -f http://repo1.maven.org/maven2/io/fabric8/jube/images/fabric8/hubot-letschat/2.2.3/hubot-letschat-2.2.3-kubernetes.json | oc create -f -

-or using the fabric8 maven pugin...

-		mvn fabric8:apply -Dfabric8.apply.LETSCHAT_TOKEN=[ADD TOKEN HERE] -Dfabric8.apply.LETSCHAT_ROOMS=[ADD COMMA LIST OF ROOM IDS HERE]

-* Now register a **different** user in Let's Chat so that when you login hubot will join the room too.
+* Now you need to register yourself as a user in Let's Chat so that when you login hubot will join the room too.
 (You need 2 different users so that both you and Hubot can join the same room ;)
 * Login as yourself
+* If you join the room `#fabric8_default` you should see the hubot bot
+* Ask fabric8 help
+* Type `ship it` ;)

 ### How to use Chat in Fabric8